 Transcripts from schools outside the U.S. must be original or certified true copies, with original signatures on all transcripts and English translations.
 A certified true copy is one that bears an original signature of the registrar or other designated school official, an original impression of the institution's seal, or signature/seal of the examining board.

 Foreign transcripts may be sent directly from a certified translation service or from the secondary school.
 Any transcripts delivered by the applicant will not be considered official unless they are sealed.
 Records should list subjects studied each year and the mark or grade or proficiency earned in each.

 An explanation of a secondary school's grading system should be included in order for us to calculate the U.S. equivalency Grade Point Average (GPA).
 A minimum 2.5 GPA on a U.S. scale of 4.0 is required; most students exceed the minimum.
 If you completed secondary school in a country where a secondary school leaving examination (GCE, GCSE, CXC, French Baccalaureate, Abitur, etc.) is administered, you must provide an original or certified true copy of the results or expected results.

 Applicants whose secondary school work is from outside the US are exempt from Minimum Course Requirements.

-While international first-year applicants are not required to take either the SAT Reasoning Test or ACT with Writing exams, we encourage applicants to do so.
+While international first-year applicants are not required to take either the SAT Reasoning Test or ACT exams, we encourage applicants to do so.

 We require one recommendation letter from a teacher or school official.